 Excess concessional contributions made from 1 July 2023 are taxed at your marginal tax rate, with a 15% tax offset for contributions you've already paid tax on.

 What should I do if I have exceeded the cap?

 If you think you may go over your concessional contributions cap in the current financial year, it’s important to take action, to reduce the extra tax you may have to pay.
 The first step is to stop or reduce any further concessional contributions (like salary sacrifice payments) if you can, or to delay until the next financial year any personal super contributions you intend to claim as a tax deduction.

-It’s also a good idea to confirm with your employer when the electronic payment of contributions (e.g. salary sacrifice and SG amounts) will be made to your super fund, so you know whether or not it will hit your super account by 30 June.
+It’s also a good idea to confirm with your employer when the electronic payment of contributions (e.g. salary sacrifice and SG amounts) will be made to your super fund, so you know when it will hit your super account.

-Unused amounts are available on a rolling basis for five years and expire.
-To illustrate, if no before-tax contributions were made, this is how the unused balance would carry forward:
+Unused amounts are available on a rolling basis for five years and will expire after that.

 As a result, in the 2019/20 tax year, she can contribute $40,000 in before-tax contributions into her account.
 This is comprised of the unused caps in the 2018/19 tax year and the $25,000 concessional contribution cap for the 2019/20 tax year.

 After-tax (non-concessional) contributions cap

 After-tax contributions are typically extra (voluntary) contributions you make from your bank account.
 These include any personal contributions you make which you don’t claim as a tax deduction and any spouse contributions you make directly into your spouse’s super account.